Heading into another year of homeschooling… I have some wins to share.

-We’re halfway through our year of homeschooling and I’m proud to say that it’s going better than I thought.
+We’re heading into our fourth year of homeschooling and I’m proud to say that it’s going better than I thought.
 Perfect?
-No. But my kids are testing out on target or ahead of the trajectory they were on at their pricey private school, our days are far less stressful, learning is a pleasure again.
-We miss some friends and a few of our teachers, but on the whole, there’s not a lot more that we miss from traditional school.
+No. But my kids test out well ahead of the trajectory they were on at their pricey private school.
+Our homeschool days are far less stressful.
+Learning is a pleasure.
+We miss some of the daily camaraderie of public/private traditional schools, but on the whole, there’s not a lot more that we are wistful about.

 There is, however, a bunch of stuff that we really don’t miss.
-Want to know what else we’re managing to live without?
+Here’s what we’re managing to live without: